 - The integration of their own worldviews, educations and lives.

-Philosophy courses will facilitate this growth by assisting students with the following:
+Philosophy and religion courses will facilitate this growth by assisting students with the following:

 - The formation of their own worldviews, including beliefs about knowledge, perception, existence, free will, consciousness, human nature, divinity and morality.